renanthera/simc-wiki/ProfileSet.md

 Options that do not work in profile sets include (but are not limited to): various output-only options such as ```spell_query```, scale factor calculation, any kind of plotting, or adding additional players (e.g., ```armory```, ```copy```, or ```class_name``` options).

-Note that currently spell data overrides will leak from profileset to profileset.
-If you intend to use them, you must override the full set of values on each profileset to guarantee correct simulation environment.
+Note that currently spell data overrides are registered globally in the simulator, and will "leak out of profilesets".
+Due to the processing behavior of profilesets, what override options are enabled when a profileset is actually being simulated is undefined.